 Stored at room temperature in locked cupboards in restricted access rooms in the Nuffield Department of Primary Care Health Sciences; in locked cupboards in restricted access rooms in GP practices; in Pharmacies iii.
-Precautions iv.
-Concomitant medications clinical significance for a short term treatment of 2 weeks, which is the duration of IMP use in the trial.
+Precautions

 Budesonide is a commonly prescribed inhaled steroid with an established safety profile.